toitolucho/Blender-Python-Scripts/README.md

 #### Refactoring with Hole creator Function
 At this code, we are going to refactor de lines where we create the holes.
-These are repetead, so  we can create a function that recieves the shape that has to be de hole, the basic shaape where we are going to create de hole and the position
+These are repetead, so  we can create a function that recieves the shape that has to be the hole, the basic shaape where we are going to create the hole and the position
 [Video](https://youtu.be/gTrs7VBQ5Bo "Video")

 ```python